 First-Year Student Challenges

 Entering students sometimes face challenges such as limited or unrealistic expectations of college, academic under-preparedness, transition or adjustment issues, and lack of direction in choosing a major and/or a career.
 Successful Messina advisors do not simply serve as academic advisors, but also act as mentors to their advisees.
-They proactively reach out to their advisees to see how they are doing in all areas of the college experience, and refer students facing significant challenges to appropriate offices or individuals (e.g. Counseling Center, Career Center, Class Dean, AASC) as necessary.
+They proactively reach out to their advisees to see how they are doing in all areas of the college experience, and refer students facing significant challenges to appropriate offices or individuals (e.g. Counseling Center, Career Center, Dean of Undergraduate Studies, AASC) as necessary.

 Advisors are encouraged to become acquainted with on-campus resources and to be available to refer the student to these offices if necessary.